Patrick Holcroft: Biography

 Holcroft was born and brought up in Worcestershire, became a Deputy Lieutenant of Worcestershire in 2009 and was promoted Lord-Lieutenant on 28 December 2012.
 He was appointed Officer of the Order of the British Empire (OBE) in the 1987 New Year Honours, Lieutenant of the Royal Victorian Order (LVO) in the 2013 New Year Honours, Commander of the Order of St John (CStJ) in 2018 and promoted Commander of the Royal Victorian Order (CVO) in the 2022 Birthday Honours.

 He is a Trustee or Adviser to the Grenadier Guards, Nuffield Trust for the Forces of the Crown; the Royal Military Academy Sandhurst; the Hedley Foundation, which supports young people, the disabled and the terminally ill; and until 2014 the Lloyd's Patriotic Fund.
 He is also President or Patron of a number of Worcestershire-based charities, including New College Worcester, Worcestershire Ambassadors, the Worcestershire Community Foundation, Worcestershire and Dudley Historic Churches; and he is a member of the Council of Worcestershire Cathedral.

 Personal life

 Holcroft lives near Tenbury Wells and has been married to former Vanity Fair publisher Annie Roberts Holcroft since 1982.
-They have three sons: former soldier Oliver James (born 1985), actor Edward Patrick (born 1987) and Thomas William (born 1992).
+They had three boys: former soldier Oliver James (born 1985), actor Edward Patrick (born 1987) and Thomas William (born 1992).